t7ru/TCoAaL-vi/README.md

 - Mở "www", rồi tiếp là "languages"
 - Giải nén thư mục "vi" vào đó
 - Mở game và bạn sẽ có thể chọn tiếng Việt trong phần cài đặt ngôn ngữ (languages)

+# Clean CGs FAQs
+## How do I open PDN files?
+You need to install Paint.net, you can find it [here](https://www.getpaint.net/download.html).

+## What is the difference between PDN and PNG?
+PDN files has layers which can be moved, so that you can put text under another object.
+Ground20 is a good example of this.

+PNG are fixed, they don't have layers.